Bernie Sanders’ challenge: Standing out in a field of copycats

 Medicare-for-all is a prime example.
 A January poll by the Kaiser Family Foundation – which focuses on health care polling – indicated that 81 percent of Democrats supported a single-payer insurance model.
 That support dropped to 53 percent for independents and 23 percent among Republicans questioned.
 On Capitol Hill, meanwhile, support remains limited, with Democratic Leader Chuck Schumer stopping short of endorsing it.

-SANDERS' PROPOSALS NOW EMBRACED BY 2020 DEMS FIELD
+SANDERS' PROPOSALS NOW EMBRACED BY 2020 DEMS

 Sanders said his mission in the 2020 election is “to turn our vision and our progressive agenda into reality.”